 You can also read: “How To Dress Like A Preppy?”

-Amongst the many 1950s fashion trend, Rockabilly had perhaps the most recognizable influences of the decade.
+Amongst the many 1950s fashion trend, Rockabilly had perhaps the most recognizable influences of the decade and played a major role in the fashions of the 1950s.

-Women back in the 50s used to dress up nice but when it comes to hairstyle, they were way more conscious.
+Women back in the 50s used to dress up nicely but when it comes to hairstyle, they were way more conscious.
+Popular hairstyles included curls, Victory rolls, pompadours, and pageboys.
+These styles played major part in every 50s outfits and still complete a vintage look.

 Also, check “90s fashion for women”